alexvking/Learning-Language-Classifier/readme.txt

 classify expects plain formatted text specified as a file from the command line.

-To run language recognition, run with "python classify.py --lang [input.txt].
+To run language recognition, run with "python classify.py --lang [input.txt]".

 To run academic subject recognition, run with --subject instead of --lang.